13th-Month Pay Computation: Employee and Employer Quick Guide

 An employee who has worked for less than a year will still receive a pro-rated 13th-month pay.

-To compute pro-rated pay, you will need the basic salary of the employee.
+To compute pro-rated pay, you will need the employee’s basic salary.
 The formula for the pro-rated 13th-month pay is as follows:

 (Monthly Basic salary x Number of Months Worked – Total Deductions) / 12 = Pro-Rated 13th-Month Pay